nylira/nylira/content/user-experience.md

 date: 2014-01-30 14:20
 ---

-UX problems and possible solutions.
+A list of common UX issues and possible solutions you can use.

 ## 1. Permanently deleting user data